kyoh86/scopelint/README.md

 Use [looppointer](https://github.com/kyoh86/looppointer) or [exportloopref](https://github.com/kyoh86/exportloopref) instead.

-I you want to find lints as nervous as possible (with some false-positives), you should use [looppointer](https://github.com/kyoh86/looppointer).
+If you want to find lints as nervous as possible (with some false-positives), you should use [looppointer](https://github.com/kyoh86/looppointer).

 If you want to find lints as accurately as possible (with some lints ignored),